woodystock/learner-materials-intro-to-react/README.md

 This project was created with `npx create-react-app`.
 This command (followed by the name of your project) builds a React App for you.
 Neat!

-If you are unfamiliar with the Create React App file structure, you can find a break down [here](./activities/activity-1.md) 🔨
+If you are unfamiliar with the Create React App file structure, you can find a break down in [Activity 1](./activities/activity-1.md) 🔨

 Feel free to skip ahead to What is React? if you're happy with what does what!